ericrogler/Green-Book/Z004b_Management_Classroom_Behavior.md

 I've also seen other teachers do a hand gesture, held in the air, accompanied by a short phrase, and kept the hand up in the air until all other students mimicked the hand gesture to signal attention.

 Do I say to do something similar?
 If it works, and doesn't cause moral/ethical/legal issues, then go for it I guess.

+### **The Scaling Power of Wasted Time**

+Let's say you do a morning activity that's short, gets student attention, and takes 1 minute per day.
+Each classroom session you host for a group of students is 50 minutes long across 180 days.

+Repeating that same activity across all 180 days is effectively 3.5 days of classroom time spent *on that small, but repeated, activity.*

+This doesn't come as a punishment or as a result of acting out.
+That's just from a routine check-in or activity you do to help run the classroom.
+It's a necessary cost to ensure things goes smoothly.

+Now, let's say things don't go smoothly and you have a less-than-good group of students needing redirection every day because they're breaking rules or causing issues in a classroom.

+To go off personal experience, I'd say this averaged out to around 3 minutes per day of redirection instead of instruction.
+Some days were almost perfect and some days were less than perfect.

+That's now *nearly 11 days lost towards redirection.* That's 2 whole business weeks!
+For a small amount of time stopping issues from people who know they're not supposed to cause issues across the school period!

+What may seem like a small loss adds up over time to the point it's a significant loss due to both mismanagement and people problems.
+- Change minutes to milliseconds and you're on the way to spending 300 million USD (at 2009-2010 rates) for a cable reducing communication times from 16 milliseconds to 13 milliseconds (Budish et al., 2013).

 ### **Passes (to see other teachers/education staff)**